CS-UCR/senior-design-project-abraca-data/README.md

 <Screenshot of application>

 ## How To Run
  You can use the attached PowerBI file and use the PowerBI application to view the dashboard.
 Data analysis and ML analysis are located in the .ipynb notebook files which you can look at our analysis or run the code yourself.

+ In order to run the Notebooks, install [Jupyter Notebook](https://jupyter.org/install) and upload the notebooks.
+ For any dependencies used in the notebook, view [Dependencies](#dependencies).
 <!---
 In the project directory, you can run: